Dr Maria Alejandra Pinero de Plaza

 Dr Maria Alejandra Pinero de Plaza, PhD, is a scientist who facilitates healthy living and better public health services.
 Dr. Pinero de Plaza strengthens researchers, clinicians, industry, and consumers' abilities to design, measure, and accomplish different health and social impacts.
 Her experience in mixed-methods, experimental design, and evaluation helps her identify and demonstrate how interventions, healthcare services, and technology can provide better choice, inclusion, voice, justice, health, and wellbeing.

-She is passionate about care and social networks, technology, and methods influencing behavioural change.
-Dr Pinero is an advocate for evidence-based research as a member of the JBI Evidence Implementation Network and a member of two JBI expert reference groups (Cardiovascular and Aged Care).
+She is passionate about care, social networks, digital health, and methods that influence behavioural change.
+Dr Pinero advocates for evidence-based research as a member of the JBI Evidence Implementation Network, two JBI expert reference groups (Cardiovascular and Aged Care), and an Associate Editor for JBI Evidence Implementation (Q1 Journal).

-Dr Pinero de Plaza involves stakeholders as co-researchers, recognising their essential role in creating and executing transdisciplinary, evidence-based solutions for complex and adaptive health and care research challenges, such as A, B, and C. This approach involves synthesizing insights from multiple disciplines and embracing the inherent complexity of these issues, leading to comprehensive transdisciplinary strategies.
+Dr Pinero de Plaza involves stakeholders as co-researchers, recognising their essential role in creating and executing transdisciplinary, evidence-based solutions for complex and adaptive health and care research challenges and many other wicked problems, such as:

 Qualifications